-The Investment Manager considered a set of principal adverse impacts on sustainability factors in the following areas: all of Table 1 - PAI indicators 1 - 14, except 6 and 12 (PAI 5 only applies to companies flagged under PAI 1) and PAI table 3.14 (severe human rights issues and incidents).
-The Investment Manager applied a process to identify issuers that are exposed to principal adverse impacts on sustainability factors based on in-house research and/or external data sources including ESG data providers, news alerts, and the issuers themselves.
-Where an issuer was identified by the Investment Manager as having a critical and poorly managed impact in one of the considered principal adverse impacts areas, the Investment Manager used active ownership to promote better management of the risk (as further described above).
+The Investment Manager considered a set of principal adverse impacts on sustainability factors in the following areas: all of Table 1 - PAI indicators 1 to 14, except 6 and 12 (PAI 5 only applies to companies flagged under PAI 1) and PAI Table 3 indicator 14 (number of severe human rights issues and incidents).
+The Investment Manager applied a process to identify issuers that are exposed to principal adverse impacts on sustainability factors based on in-house research and/or external data sources, including ESG data providers, news alerts, and the issuers themselves.
+Where an issuer was identified by the Investment Manager as having a critical and poorly managed impact in one of the principal adverse impacts areas considered, the Investment Manager used active ownership to promote better management of the risk (as further described above).